aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/tasks-and-calendars/_index.md

 ## Frequently Asked Questions
 ### How can I download Aspose.Tasks for Java?
 Visit [this link](https://releases.aspose.com/tasks/java/) to download the library.
-### Where can I find the official documentation for Aspose.Tasks?
+### Where can I find the documentation for Aspose.Tasks?
 Explore the documentation [here](https://reference.aspose.com/tasks/java/).
 ### Is there a free trial available?
 Yes, you can access a free trial [here](https://releases.aspose.com/).